RalphBacon/Workshop-Heater-Repair-Using-Arduino-Nano/README.md

 The "final" (at time of writing) sketch can be found on my Github https://www.github.com/ralphbacon along with this description and anything else I find that is pertinent.

 LINKS LINKS (some might be affiliate links but that doesn't mean I include or exclude or change my editorial at all)
+If you click an affiliate link it might help fund my YouTube channel anyway so please do try out the links below.

 Typical 10K thermistor (easy to use):
 https://www.banggood.com/10pcs-NTC-Thermistor-Temperature-Sensor-10K-OHM-MF52-103-3435-1-p-932790.html?p=FQ040729393382015118&utm_campaign=25129675&utm_content=3897